site2site/The-Voice-of-Studio-X/Presentation.md

-###Spatial differentiation through sound - microphones and speakers turn on and off according to the level of privacy defined by the calendar
+###Spatial differentiation through sound
+####Microphones and speakers turn on and off according to the level of privacy defined by the calendar

 ![Image](https://raw.github.com/site2site/The-Voice-of-Studio-X/master/Images/CALENDAR_MOVIE.gif)